koenighotze/Hotel-Reservation-Tool/Readme.md

 * CRUD frontends for Guests (restricted based on roles, CLERK, CUSTOMER)
 * Import and export of Guests for administrators (via REST, ADMINISTRATOR role only)
 * Informing other applications of new Guests
+* New reservations can be created for guests, if the booking application is available

 ## The Facilities Application